 If you’ve heard the term “growth hacking” and wondered what it means, you’re not alone.
-This concept has absolutely exploded over the past few years—just take a look at this Google Trends chart:
+This concept has absolutely exploded over the past few years.

 As interest in this technique increases, more and more companies are looking to integrate the practice to achieve their goals.

 But before this can happen, it’s important to understand what it means.

 Their expertise has helped Nextiva grow its brand and overall business

 Growth hacking is a term without a clear-cut definition.
 Even growth hackers themselves don’t exactly know how to describe growth hacking.
 A quick Google search can result in dozens of articles on the topic, each with a slightly different take.

 Growth hacking, in the simplest sense, uses “hacks” or shortcuts that bypass traditional marketing approaches to drive business growth.